This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 What Is The Oldest Age A Female Dog Can Have Puppies?

 QUICK RECOMMENDATION: If you’re thinking about having a litter of puppies make sure you get all your whelping supplies well in advance.
-Our #1 pick is the Basic Whelping Kit for puppies.
+Our #1 pick is the Deluxe Pro Whelping Kit for puppies.
 Check out our Whelping Supplies Checklist for more of our favorites.

 You may be surprised to learn that female dogs don’t go through menopause and can technically get pregnant throughout their whole lives.

-This can come as a big shock, especially if you thought that it’s safe for your older female pooch to go off-leash and hang out with other dogs in the park.
+This can come as a big shock, especially if you think that it’s safe for your older female pooch to go off-leash and hang out with other dogs in the park.

 According to the AKC rules, a dam must not be more than 12 years of age at the time of mating, if you want to register the litter.
 However, a lot of breed clubs, including the UK Kennel Club, set eight years as a maximum limit for breeding female dogs.